amanoxsolutions/mlops-realtime-data-ingestion/doc/DELETION.md

 ## 1. Delete the SageMaker resources
 Throughout the life of the MLOps lifecycle, different resources are deployed outside of the Infrastructure as Code stack of both the CDK Infrastructure stack and the AWS Service Catalog MLOps project stack.
 We provide a Step Function, to orchestrate the cleanup of all those resources
-## 2. Delete ths SageMaker MLOps project
+## 2. Delete the SageMaker MLOps project
 The CDK SageMaker stack uses AWS Service Catalog to deploy a the SageMaker MLOps project.
 Service Catalog uses CloudFormation the background to deploy 3 stacks as shown in the screen capture below.
 ![](doc/images/sagemaker-project-cloudformation-stacks.jpg)
 Delete each of these stacks manually from top to bottom.